stefanofago73/Slides/README.md

 ======

 Here, will be collected the different slides that
-I'll able to produce...
+I'll be able to produce...
 Hoping in good works ;-P